I often hear form aspiring home stagers who say, “There are no home stagers in my area, so there must not be a demand for this service.”

 And if your “competitors” have unprofessional, do-it-yourself-and-I’ve-never-done-it-before-websites, you’ve learned you don’t need to worry about competition from them as long as you market your own home staging business the right way.

-If you’d like more tips on how to measure the need for home staging in your local real estate market, download this FREE report, Ask Staging Diva: Should I Start a Home Staging Business in This Economy?
+If you’d like more tips on how to measure the need for home staging in your local real estate market, download this FREE report, Ask Staging Diva: Will A Home Staging Business Work in My Area?

 So what if the competition does look tough?